minio/docs/source/reference/minio-mc/mc-encrypt-set.rst

 server cannot support may result in undesired behavior.

 Setting or modifying the default server-side encryption settings does *not* automatically encrypt or decrypt the existing bucket contents.
-If the bucket contents *must* have consistent encryption, use the :mc:`mc mv` mc with the :mc-cmd:`~mc mv --encrypt` or :mc-cmd:`~mc mv --encrypt-key` arguments to manually modify the encryption settings or encrypted state of the bucket contents *before* changing the bucket default.
+If the bucket contents *must* have consistent encryption, use the :mc:`mc mv` command with :mc-cmd:`~mc mv --enc-kms`, :mc-cmd:`~mc mv --enc-s3`, or :mc-cmd:`~mc mv --enc-c` to specify the type of encryption to use for the moved contents.
+This manually modifies the encryption settings or encrypted state of the bucket contents *before* changing the bucket default.